chenxiaolong/avbroot/README.md

 3. Follow the steps to [generate signing keys](#generating-keys).

-    Skip this step if you're updating Android, Magisk, or KernelSU after you've performed an [initial setup](#initial-setup).
-[Updates](#updates) do not require signing keys since you have already generated them in the initial setup.
+    Skip this step if you're updating Android, Magisk, or KernelSU after you've already performed an [initial setup](#initial-setup).
+There's no need to generate new signing keys for [updates](#updates): any further updates must use the keys that were created during the initial setup.

 4. Patch the OTA zip.
 The base command is: